-To participate in Round 1 for 2020, all Applications (and required accompanying documentation) must be submitted on or before 4:00 p.m. on June 27, 2019.
-In order to participate in any subsequent competition rounds, Applications (and required accompanying documentation) must be submitted to CPED or HRA by no later than the deadline established by the Executive Director of the Board following publication by Minnesota Housing of the dates for the various rounds of competition for the 9% HTC.
+To participate in Round 1 for 2021, all Applications (and required accompanying documentation) must be submitted on or before the deadline as posted in the RFP.
+In order to participate in any subsequent competition rounds, Applications (and required accompanying documentation) must be submitted to CPED or PED by no later than the deadline established by the Executive Director of the Board following publication by Minnesota Housing of the dates for the various rounds of competition for the 9% HTC.